scriptbypavan/code-22052021/README.md

-To test use the below command.
+To test, use the below command.

 npm test